 While preheating engines reduces idle time and improves fuel mileage, he’s seen demand for engine heaters warming up in milder climes and not to keep passengers warm.

 “If you can precondition that engine by getting it up to operating temperature before you stick the key in, you drastically reduce the wear and tear on diesel particulate filters,” Baczewski said.
 “If they’re regenning those engines every 10 to 15 days, by preheating the engine maybe they’re extending it out to 25 to 30 days.
-It’s a tremendous savings, not only in the cleaning process of the DPFs, but also in the time and energy it takes regenning the system.”
+It’s a tremendous saving, not only in the cleaning process of the DPFs, but also in the time and energy it takes regenning the system.”

 Baczewski noted that independent testing shows that at an ambient temperature of 75 degrees pre-conditioning the engine results in 27 percent less particulate matter being introduced into the after-treatment system.
 At 40 degrees, 66 percent less particulate matter was emitted.
 Pre-conditioning the engine reduced nitrogen oxides by 40 percent, regardless of the ambient temperature, other testing revealed.

 There’s an added benefit in places where temperatures may only occasionally drop low enough to require buses to be warmed up before a run.
 “You don’t have to bring in the mechanics early to start the buses and you don’t have to run electric cords back and forth through the lot,” Baczewski said.
-“That becomes an additional savings.”
+“That becomes an additional saving.”

 Amy Rosa, director of transportation for Wa-Nee Community Schools in Nappanee, Indiana, said last winter in her area was generally better than previous winters.
 “One, the weather was generally better.
 Two, our vehicles are in better shape,” she said.